kirkwoodwest/Bitwig-API-Utils/README.md

 Store Data into clip objects.
 Different styles of clip note objects exist for data.
 There is Note & Velocity datatypes.
 When playing a clip it updates the parent class with its data set.

 ## ClipFileData
-Similar functionality as Clip Data.
-But no longer uses note data as its storage.
-Data is stored to a file and then able to be recalled via playig the clip.
-It uses the clip name to register and recall the data.
+This is the second evolution of Clip Data.
+It no longer uses note data as storage.
+The data is referenced via clip name.
+Then it can be recalled by playing the clip.
+Multiple classes can become a parent of clip data which allows you to store and recall many different sets of object data into the saved file.
 The file is plain text and can be edited later if deemed useful.

 ![Image of Clip](https://github.com/kirkwoodwest/Bitwig-API-Utils/blob/master/documentation/clip_data_clips.png)